 An Army post established in 1898, this base was home to Army recruit training, chemical corps and chemical warfare training, military police training, and the training of the Women’s Army Corps.

 Since its official closing date in 1999, Ft.
 McClellan is used for training by the Alabama National Guard and is home to the Custom and Border Protection’s Center for Domestic Preparedness.
-Because of the storage of chemicals munitions, the fort was officially cleared of the ordinance in 2014 and now large swathes of property are for sale and a section of 9,000 acres belong to the U.S. Fish and Wildlife Service.
+Because of the storage of chemical munitions, the fort was officially cleared of the ordinance in 2014 and now large swathes of property are for sale and a section of 9,000 acres belong to the U.S. Fish and Wildlife Service.

 Charleston Naval Shipyard

 Located on the Cooper River in historic Charleston, SC, this naval shipyard began operating in 1901 as a drydock.
 During its 95 year history, there were 21 destroyers built at this naval base.
 During the Cold War, Charleston was homeport for cruisers, destroyers, attack submarines, and more until its closing in 1996.

 Following its BRAC closing, the shipyard was leased by a private company that would use the dry docks, floating dock, and six piers that would service military, commercial, and cruise ships.
 A section of the previous Naval Base area is a multi-use federal complex leased by 17 different agencies and for use by Coast Guard National Security Cutters, NOAA research ships, and Federal Law Enforcement Training Centers.
 A redevelopment authority is also planning to create mix-use urban properties.
 In 2013, a railway company purchased the north end of the former base to serve as a container port.

 Situated next to the coast in Monterey Bay in California, Fort Ord was considered one of the most attractive Army bases before it closed.
 It was home to the 7th Infantry Division and also served to train soldiers through basic training and advanced infantry training.